erencelik/yt-music-chorus/README.md

 ## Features

 - **Chorus Detection**: Detects the chorus of a song and plays the chorus only.
-- Jumps to next song after chorus is played automatically.
+- If `Repeat` is disabled then, jumps to next song after chorus is played.
 - Manually enabling/disabling chorus detection mode.
-- Loop current song mode.
+- Loop mode of the current song.
 - Player controls.

 ## Installation